Whipsnade Zoo: Description

 Whipsnade Zoo is the UK's largest zoo and one of Europe's largest wildlife conservation parks.
 It is home to 3,626 animals, many of which are endangered in the wild.
-The majority of the animals are kept within sizeable enclosures; others, such as Peafowl, Patagonian Maras, and Red-necked Wallabies, roam freely around the park.
+The majority of the animals are kept within sizeable enclosures; others, such as peafowls, Patagonian maras, and red-necked wallabies, roam freely around the park.

 History

 Early years

 The Zoological Society of London was founded in 1826 by Sir Stamford Raffles with the aim of promoting the worldwide conservation of animals and their habitats.
 To this end London Zoo in Regents Park, London was established.

-Almost 100 years later, Sir Peter Chalmers Mitchell (ZSL Secretary 1903–1935) was inspired by a visit to the Bronx Zoological Park to create a park in Britain as a conservation centre.
+Almost 100 years later, Sir Peter Chalmers Mitchell (ZSL Secretary 1903–1935) was inspired by a visit to the Bronx Zoo, United States to create a park in Britain as a conservation centre.

 Hall Farm, a derelict farm on the Dunstable Downs, 30 mi to the north of London was purchased by the Zoological Society of London in 1926 for £13,480 12s 10d.
 The site was fenced, roads built and trees planted.

-The first animals arrived at the park in 1928, including two Lady Amherst's pheasants, a golden pheasant, and five red junglefowl.
-Others soon followed including muntjac, llama, wombats and skunks.
+The first animals arrived at the park in 1928, including two Lady Amherst's pheasants, a golden pheasant, and five red junglefowls.
+Others soon followed including muntjacs, llamas, wombats and skunks.

 Whipsnade Park Zoo opened on Sunday 23 May 1931.
 It was the first open zoo in Europe to be easily accessible to the visiting public.
 It was an immediate success and received over 38,000 visitors on the following Monday.
 The brown bear enclosure is a surviving feature from the earliest days of the zoo.

 The collection of animals was boosted in 1932 by the purchase of a collection from a defunct travelling menagerie and some of the larger animals walked to the zoo from Dunstable station.

-The distinctive white lion hill figure was completed in 1933 and refreshed in 2018.
+The distinctive white lion hill figure was completed in 1933, refreshed in 2018, and is due to be refreshed again for the zoo's 94th anniversary in 2025.

 World War II

-During the Second World War, the zoo acted as a refuge for animals evacuated from the Regents Park London Zoo.
+During the Second World War, the zoo acted as a refuge for animals evacuated from Regent's Park London Zoo.
 The celebrity giant pandas Ming, Sung and Tang were among these animals but were soon returned to London to boost morale in the capital.
-During 1940, 41 bombs fell on the park with little damage to the zoo structure; a 3-year-old giraffe named Boxer, which had been born at the zoo, was frightened to death by the explosions.
-Some of the ponds in the park are the remains of bomb craters from this period.
+During 1940, 41 bombs fell on the park with little damage to the zoo structure; some of the ponds in the park are the remains of bomb craters from this period.
+A spur-winged goose and a 3-year-old giraffe named Boxer, which had been born at the zoo, died as a result of the bombings; the giraffe ran herself to exhaustion in fright at the explosions.